Taxation policy, tax borne by country, tax collected

 Stora Enso acts, as part of protecting shareholder value, with integrity in all tax matters.
 The Group’s Tax team, reporting to the Group CFO, works closely with the businesses and other internal stakeholders to identify and manage business and compliance tax risks to ensure a sustainable yet business feasible platform for operations.
 The Group’s Tax team regularly reports key tax matters to the Group management and the Finance and Audit Committee of the Board of Directors.

 Tax affairs are managed under an extensive set of Group policies and guidelines.
-Internal stakeholders are continuously trained on tax-related matters in order to enhance capabilities and improve overall tax compliance and quality of tax reporting.
-Compliance processes are subject to internal controls, and tax risks are annually reviewed as part of the Group’s enterprise risk management process.
+Internal stakeholders are continuously trained on tax-related matters to enhance capabilities and improve overall tax compliance and quality of tax reporting.
+Compliance processes are subject to internal controls, and tax risks are annually reviewed as part of the Group’s risk management process.
 The Tax team monitors changes in tax legislation and regularly reviews tax affairs and risks with stakeholders to ensure that Stora Enso can sufficiently identify, assess, and mitigate tax risk.

 In case employees have any concerns about unethical or unlawful behaviour or the Company’s integrity, the anonymous Speak Up Hotline can be used to report any suspected cases also regarding tax matters.